-Brown eyes: All about brown eye color
+Brown eyes: All about brown eye colour

 Most people living in Africa and Asia have dark brown eyes.
-Dark brown eye color also is very common in the Middle East.
+Dark brown eye colour also is very common in the Middle East.
 But in Europe, both the prevalence and shade of brown eyes vary significantly from region to region.

 In the United States, an estimated 41 percent of the population has brown eyes — including dark brown eyes, light brown eyes and honey brown eyes.
 If you include hazel eyes (sometimes called hazel brown eyes), the prevalence is even higher.

 But the high prevalence doesn't mean all brown eyes look the same.
 There is plenty of variation in the appearance from person to person, and there are even health advantages to having brown eyes (more about that later).

 What causes brown eyes?